Which Benefit Plan is Right for Me?

 Plan Decision: Margaret has developed a very good professional relationship with her pharmacist and enjoys having in-person chats.
 She is a strong proponent of supporting local businesses.
 Since the premiums are similar, she wants to continue filling her prescriptions at her community pharmacy and does not change plans.

-Age and Residence: 78, lives in Calgary
+Age and Residence: 78, lives in Leduc

 Medical conditions: Stroke, Diabetes, some ambulation difficulty